Observing Cardiovascular Health Awareness Month

 Common Heart Diseases

-Heart diseases include many conditions that affect the cardiovascular system.
-This includes congenital or birth defects and those that develop in adulthood or during life.
 According to the National Library of Medicine, the most common type of heart disease is coronary artery disease.
 However, there are other heart diseases, such as:

 Angina – chest pain due to poor blood flow